-Histiocytosis is a general name for a group of syndromes that involve an abnormal increase in the number of immune cells called histiocytes.
+Histiocytosis is a general name for a group of disorders or "syndromes" that involve an abnormal increase in the number of specialized white blood cells that are called histiocytes.

-Symptoms can vary between children and adults, although there can be some overlap.
-Tumors in weight-bearing bones, such as the legs or spine, may cause the bones to fracture without apparent reason.
+Symptoms can vary between children and adults, but they may have some of the same symptoms.
+Tumors in weight-bearing bones, such as the legs or spine, may cause the bones to fracture without an obvious reason.

 Symptoms in children may include:

 Note: Children over 5 years old often have only bone involvement.

 There are no specific blood tests for Langerhans cell histiocytosis.The tumors produce a "punched-out" look on a bone x-ray.
 Specific tests vary, depending on the age of the person.